apache/skywalking-satellite/docs/README.md

 From here you can learn all about **SkyWalking Satellite's** architecture, how to deploy and use SkyWalking Satellite.

 - [Concepts and Designs](en/concepts-and-designs/README.md).
 The most important core ideas about SkyWalking Satellite.
 You can learn from here if you want to understand what is going on under our cool features.
-- [Set Up](en/setup/README.md).
+- [Setup](en/setup/README.md).
 Introduce how to set up the SkyWalking Satellite.

 - [Guides](en/guides/README.md).
 Guide users to develop or debug SkyWalking Satellite.